 Ashby's Loudoun Monument Goes Purple4Polio

-Ashby de la Zouch Rotary is marking historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street
+Ashby de la Zouch Rotary is made historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street

 The Rotary Club of Ashby de la Zouch is marking historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street, Ashby and urging communities to support the battle to end the paralysing and sometimes fatal disease.